charliemaiors/charliemaiors.github.io/_posts/generating-code-golang.md

 ## A pratical example

 Personally I've used Jennifer, with Cobra, for a project during my research career.
 I had to write a client (in Golang) for the [Shinobi Platform](https://shinobi.video/) in order to interact with it using the APIs, in particular shinobi offers a lot of configuration to connect a new IP camera to the system.
 I need to have a map with all the possible configurations in order to programmatically define a new camera via API.
 The project starts with the configuration of the new camera enabling the user to define a new monitored host.
-The available list could be
+The client needs a data structure to grab the correct combination of camera brand and desired stream [gitab repo](https://gitlab.com/Shinobi-Systems/cameraConnectionList)

 - Esempio da Gitlab